openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 A text response is still acceptable but can only be drafted by the one submitting member of the team.

-..note:: Team Open Response Assessments are designed to only be assessed by staff.
+.. note:: Team Open Response Assessments are designed to only be assessed by staff.

 .. _PA Specify Name and Dates: